SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 little inflection to me.
 But the meaning is clear, modulo tense fussiness: Cato wanted a war of annihilation against Carthage, Rome's periodic rival.

-Now, I'm no fan of ol' Cato here.
+Now, I'm no fan of ol' Marcus Porcius Cato here.
 He was a right bastard: a fascist authoritarian rich guy, in a state from whom we _derive_ our word for fascism (L. _fasces_)!
 But&hellip; I have to admire his persistence.
 He _simply would not let go_ of the idea that Carthage was a persistent threat, and had to be dealt with accordingly, lest the threat to Rome come back repeatedly.

 Here at Ch&acirc;teau Weekend, we feel similarly about the threat Trump is now executing upon American democracy and upon civilization itself.
 He of course _should_ have been impeached &amp; removed during his first term.
 He _should_ have been convicted of a number of felonies, most importantly the mishandling of secret documents.

 Yet, here we are.

 So, one might translate my dog-Latin as:

 > Ceterum censeo, Trump incarcerandam esse.
 (Furthermore, I think Trump must be incarcerated.)